lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Dictionary_WordsType_Verb.md

 Rip open

 ### 副词+动词 (Verb + Adverb Particle)​​
-​​Definition:​​ Verb + Adverb Particle (sometimes called a "particle," not a true preposition). creates a ​​new meaning​​.
+​​Definition:​​ Verb + Adverb Particle (sometimes called a "particle" not a true preposition). creates a ​​new meaning​​.

 Key Features:​​